openstack/cinder-specs/specs/juno/volume-replication.rst

 Developer impact
 ----------------

 * Change to the driver API is noted above.
-Basically new functions are needed to support using replication.
+Third party backends that wish to enable replication will need to add replication support to their driver.

-* The API will expand to include consistency groups following merging consistency group support to Cinder.
+* The API will expand to include consistency groups following the merge of consistency group support to Cinder.